elarabyelaidy19/basecs/CS186/Notes/postgresql.md

 ## Notes
 - `bigserial` is a data type that is a combination of serial and bigint, it's an auto incrementing integer that can hold a very large number.
 - use mockaroo to generate fake data. export as .sql file and run it in psql.

+## Views
+- is a subset of database based on a query from one or more tables. saved in the database as named query 'virtual table' and can be used frequently.
+-